 Majors and Minors in Romance Studies

-Majors and minors are offered in French, Italian, and Spanish.
-A major and minor in Linguistics and joint majors in French & Linguistics, Italian & Linguistics, Japanese & Linguistics, Spanish & Linguistics, and Linguistics & Philosophy are also available.
-Language and literature majors frequently prepare themselves for careers or advanced study in international relations, education, journalism, and teaching; Linguistics majors, in information technology, psychology, communications, philosophy, neuroscience, and artificial intelligence.
+Majors and minors are offered in French, Italian, Portuguese & Brazilian Cultural Studies (minor only), and Spanish.
+Joint majors in French & Linguistics, Italian & Linguistics, and Spanish & Linguistics are also available.
+Language and literature majors frequently prepare themselves for careers or advanced study in international relations, education, journalism, and teaching; language and linguistics majors also receive training that may be useful for information technology, psychology, communications, philosophy, neuroscience, and artificial intelligence.
 Students in premedical and prelaw programs find the major and minor in language and literature or linguistics a satisfying way to broaden their programs of study.

 College of Arts & Sciences Language Requirement